-In a decade, Owen Hanson went from being an upper-middle-class kid from Redondo Beach to the subject of a major FBI investigation.
+In a decade, Owen Hanson went from being a well-off kid from Redondo Beach to the subject of a major FBI investigation.
 To the outside world, he presented the image of a successful real-estate developer, but he was also a person so feared by his debtors that they refused to call the police on him even as their lives crumbled.
 Many of those still fear him, even as he sits in a prison cell.

 The full accounting of Hanson's criminal rise and fall—which includes, among other details, a lucha libre mask, a suitcase full of cash hidden in the ceiling of an apartment in Australia, and a man who calls himself Robin Hood 702—has yet to play out in court.
 But through publicly available court records and interviews with Hanson and people who have known him, it's possible to piece together a story that does justice to his former attorney's statement.
 Owen Hanson's life would make a good crime novel—which makes it even harder to believe that it's all real.

-Here's how Owen Hanson's football career started: Toward the end of his sophomore year at USC, Hanson was in the weight room with some of his volleyball teammates when a football assistant walked by.
+Here's how Owen Hanson's football career started: Toward the end of his sophomore year at USC, Hanson said he was in the weight room with some of his volleyball teammates when a football assistant walked by.
 That particular day, as the football assistant stood and watched, Hanson benched 25 reps of 225 pounds—three more reps than his future teammate Clay Matthews would put up at the 2009 NFL combine.
 Afterward, the assistant approached Hanson and asked if he would consider trying out for football.